Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 Secondary Stats

 Gear in World of Warcraft also can have secondary stats.
-These are not specific to a particular class or specialization.
-However, it is important to note that various specializations have one or two secondary stats which are better for them.
-The major secondary stats include the following:
+Like primary stats, each specialization will have one or two secondary stats which are better for them.

 - Critical strike – gives your abilities a chance to hit or heal for more than normal

-- Haste – increases rate of spellcasting
+- Haste – increases the rate of spellcasting

 - Versatility – reduces the amount of damage you take and increases damage done

-- Mastery – Spec dependent stat that increases your power in some way
+- Mastery – Spec-dependent stat that increases your power in some way

 Tertiary stats